-In 2023, the TLHIGA was activated for three new insolvencies which account for the substantial increase in obligations for the year.
+The increase in obligations in 2024 were primarily due to the TLHIGA's activation for two large annuity insolvencies.
+In 2023, the TLHIGA was activated for three new insolvencies which account for the substantial increase in obligations for that year.
 In 2022, the TLHIGA was activated for two new insolvencies that account for the increase in obligations that year.

-The TLHIGA carries a liability for its deferred compensation plan that was \$153,078, \$110,802, and \$109,436, at year end 2023, 2022, and 2021, respectively.
+The TLHIGA carries a liability for its deferred compensation plan that was \$203,954, \$153,078, and \$110,802, at year end 2024, 2023, and 2022, respectively.

-The TLHIGA has historically credit refunded excess insolvency-specific funds to member companies.
+The TLHIGA has historically credit refunded excess insolvency-specific funds to member companies that are not due to the Texas Commissioner of Insurance by statute.
 On occasions where the credit refund exceeds the amount of the assessment levied against a member company, the remaining credit due to a member company is reflected in the financial statements as a liability ("Assessment Credit Balance").
 This excess is either held by the TLHIGA to offset future assessments or is refunded to member companies and/or the Texas Commissioner of Insurance pursuant to statute.
-As of December 31, 2023, 2022, and 2021, the remaining credit balances were \$3.95 million, \$3.96 million, and \$3.96 million, respectively.
+As of December 31, 2024, 2023, and 2022, the remaining credit balances were \$3.95 million, \$3.95 million, and \$3.96 million, respectively.

-Management's Discussion and Analysis (Unaudited) For the Years Ended December 31, 2023 and 2022
+Management's Discussion and Analysis (Unaudited) For the Years Ended December 31, 2024 and 2023

 The TLHIGA carries a liability for its leases that meet the reporting requirements of GASB 87.
-The liability is separated into a short-term component of \$92,854 and a long-term component of \$1,034,200 at year end 2023.
+The liability is separated into a short-term component of \$97,718 and a long-term component of \$936,482 at year end 2024.
+In 2023, those amounts were \$92,854 and \$1,034,200, respectively.
 The short-term liability was \$88,162 and the long-term liability was \$1,127,054 at year end 2022.
-At year end 2021, the short-term liability was \$83,645 and the long-term liability was \$1,215,216.
 The liability is amortized over the life of the lease.

 The balance of current liabilities consists of accounts payable and accrued expenses incurred in the normal course of operations.
-Accrued expenses increased 114% in 2023 and increased 4% in 2022.
-The substantial increase in 2023 was due to the timing of health claims from one of the new insolvencies.
+Accrued expenses increased decreased by 49% in 2024, increased by 114% in 2023, and increased by 4% in 2022.
+The decrease in 2024 was mostly due to the resolution of prior year accruals of health claims from one of the 2023 new insolvencies.
 The remaining changes are the result of the TLHIGA's normal operations.